Embraer E-Jet E2 family: Flight testing

-The first E-Jet E2, an E190-E2, was rolled out on 25 February 2016 and made its maiden flight on 23 May in São José dos Campos.
+On 25 February 2016, the first E-Jet E2, an E190-E2, was rolled out.
+It performed its maiden flight from São José dos Campos on 23 May 2016, three months ahead of schedule.
 It flew for three hours and twenty minutes to Mach 0.82, climbed to 41000 ft, retracted the landing gear and flaps, and engaged the fly-by-wire in normal mode.
 It flew earlier than the previously anticipated second half of 2016.
 The program had fewer challenges than expected and introduction was then planned in the first quarter of 2018.
 The airplane was slightly below expected weight and the other two E190-E2 prototypes should fly within a year.

-The second prototype made its maiden flight on 8 July 2016.
-The flight lasted 2 hours and 55 minutes without any incidents.
+On 8 July 2016, the second prototype made its maiden flight; this initial flight lasted two hours and 55 minutes and was incident-free.
 The first E-Jet E2 flew from Brazil to Farnborough Airshow just 45 days after its maiden flight, demonstrating maturity and confidence in the design.
-In April 2017, as 650 hours of flight tests had been completed and the program was on schedule.
-Embraer wants to guarantee a 99% schedule reliability in the first year of service.

-Half of the flight testing was done by June 2017; the aerodynamics were better than predicted and the E190-E2 hot and high performance was better than expected.
+By April 2017, 650 hours of flight tests had been completed and the program was reportedly on schedule.
+Embraer sought to guarantee a 99% schedule reliability in the first year of service.
+By June 2017, half of the flight testing had been completed; the aerodynamics were reportedly better than predicted and the E190-E2 hot and high performance was also better than anticipated.

 The E195-E2's MTOW increased to 61,500 kg and its range to 2,600 nmi.
 In June 2017, the four E190-E2s and the single E195-E2 - which was presented at the 2017 Paris Air Show - had made more than 900 flight-test hours, mostly by the E190-E2s.
 In July 2017, the five aircraft had flown 1,000 flight-test hours while the E190-E2 had accomplished 55% of its test campaign.

-In January 2018, 98% of the test campaign was done with 2,000 flight hours.
-Fuel burn was 17.3% lower than for the E190 up from 16% predicted.
-Range increased by 750 nmi from hot-and-high or short runways: 1,600 or 2,200 nmi from Mexico City or London City, and noise margin to Stage 4 was 3 EPNdB better than specification at 20 EPNdB.
+In January 2018, 98% of the test campaign was completed with 2,000 flight hours.
+Fuel burn was 17.3% lower than for the E190, up from 16% predicted, while range had increased by 750 nmi from hot-and-high or short runways: 1,600 or 2,200 nmi from Mexico City or London City, and noise margin to Stage 4 was 3 EPNdB better than specification at 20 EPNdB.

-The E190-E2 received its type certificate from the ANAC, FAA and EASA on 28 February 2018.
+On 28 February 2018, the E190-E2 received its type certificate from the National Civil Aviation Agency of Brazil (ANAC), Federal Aviation Administration (FAA) and European Union Aviation Safety Agency (EASA).
 The first production engines for the larger variant were delivered in February 2019 and should deliver a 24% reduction in per-seat fuel burn compared with the E195.
 The E195-E2 obtained its type certification in April 2019.